Top buy and sell ideas by Ashwani Gujral, Mitessh Thakkar for short term

-Ashwani Gujral of ashwanigujral.com suggests buying HEG with a stop loss of Rs 780, target at Rs 815 and Tata Chemicals with a stop loss of Rs 348, target at Rs 365.
+Mitessh Thakkar of mitesshthakkar.com suggests buying Ambuja Cement with a stop loss of Rs 257, target at Rs 270 and Bajaj Auto with a stop loss of Rs 3,078, target at Rs 3,260.

 In an interview to CNBC-TV18, top market experts recommend which stocks to bet on for good returns: